edibotopic/edibotopic-website/content/blog/doing/2023-07-08-curtsy-rehearsed.md

 +++

-Recently, I put the finishing touches on **Dereferenced** — the latest and final release from *Curtsy Rehearsed*.
+Recently, I put the finishing touches on **Dereferenced** — the latest release from my _Curtsy Rehearsed_ project.
 You can find all music releases by Curtsy Rehearsed [on the Bandcamp page](https://curtsyrehearsed.bandcamp.com/).
 Playable versions of several songs are included in this post.